-If this assumed increase in fire frequency is found to be incorrect, or if the protected area management authorities can stop all mining activity and greatly reduce the number of people working or travelling through the mountains, then the threat level for many threatened taxa will drop significantly.
-In most cases this would be from Vulnerable to Least Concern.
+If this assumed increase in fire frequency is found to be incorrect, or if the protected area management authorities can stop all mining activity and greatly reduce the number of people working or travelling through the mountains, then the threat level for many of the threatened taxa would drop significantly, in most cases from Vulnerable to Least Concern.
 However, if fire frequency does not decrease with reduced mining activity, or if similar destructive activities reoccur on the mountains, then the threat levels of many species would quickly rise to Vulnerable or even Endangered.
-It is important to note that the global populations of over 70 taxa are restricted to an area of less than 300 km2.
+It is important to note that the global populations of over 70 taxa are restricted to an area of less than 300 km.